poychang/blog.poychang.net/source/_posts/1970-note/1970-01-01-note-redis.md

   </tr>
   <tr>
     <td>mgr</td>
-    <td>the socket manager is performing “socket.select”, which means it is asking the OS to indicate a socket that has something to do; basically: the reader is not actively reading from the network because it doesn’t think there is anything to do</td>
+    <td>the socket manager is performing "socket.select", which means it is asking the OS to indicate a socket that has something to do; basically: the reader is not actively reading from the network because it doesn't think there is anything to do</td>
     <td></td>
     <td>最後的操作命令</td>
   </tr>